Athletics at the 1896 Summer Olympics – Men's shot put: Records

-Robert Garrett set the initial Olympic record at 11.22 metres.
+The following record was established during the competition:

 Schedule

 Results

 Detailed results are not known.
 The top three finishers, and their best throws, are clear; however, after that sources differ even as to who the competitors were.
 The IOC lists the seven competitors below, with rankings for the top four.
 The Official Report gives Garrett's winning distance as 11.22 metres, with Gouskos "a few centimetres" behind.
 The IOC webpage gives Gouskos's distance at 11.20 metres, while other sources give varying distances (Kluge agrees with 11.20, Olympedia has 11.03, zur Megede has 11.15).
 All agree on Papsideris's third-place distance at 10.36 metres.
 There are two entirely different sets of four competitors for 4th through 7th: the IOC and Olympedia have Jensen in 4th, with Clark, Hofmann, and Schuhmann also competing, while Kluge and zur Megede have Robertson, Adler, Sotirios Versis, and Winckler (all except Versis listed by Olympedia as entered but not starting) in order for 4th through 7th places.
 They have a 9.95 metre throw for Robertson listed.
 The IOC does not give a distance for any athlete after 3rd, but Olympedia has 10.00 metres for Scuhmann.

 While most of the throwing sequence is unknown, the two best throws are specifically recorded.
 Garrett's winning throw was his first throw.
 Gouskos's best, coming closest to Garrett's, was his last.
 The ultimate Gouskos throw was so close that the home nation crowd thought it good enough for a win, and the "official posting the scores made an error and initially listed Gouskos as the winner"; however, the error was corrected and Garrett announced as the winner.

 Olympedia lists 12 nonstarters, but states (consistent with the Official Report) that "seven of the 15 final entries actually started).